qyb156/MTP/README.md

 This project mainly contains the following Python files:

 --'main.py' is the main program file.
 This Python file implements a reinforcement learning-based jailbreak attack method for large language models.
 The code orchestrates a multi-phase attack process that generates adversarial prompts to bypass safety measures in victim models.
 It utilizes a reward mechanism to evaluate attack effectiveness, maintains attack progress through JSON file tracking with cross-platform file locking, and implements a randomized task selection strategy to prevent processing bottlenecks.
 The system tests various victim models with different defense strategies, particularly focusing on defenses proposed in recent research papers about LLM safety.
 Due to ethical considerations regarding potential misuse, we are not sharing this training code publicly; interested developers should contact us directly for access after appropriate vetting.
---'agentReward.py' is used to calculate the rewards for the large language model;
+--'agentReward.py' is used to calculate the rewards for the large language model.
 --'AgentVictimLLM_Defense.py' is used to obtain feedback from the victim model.

 ## Data Structure